James Kennedy Public Library

-The regular monthly meeting of the Board of Trustees of the James Kennedy Public Library was held on Tuesday, October 14, 2008, in the Hoffman Community Room.
-Present: Angela English, Dan Boice, Joyce Bries, Dorothy Digmann, Barb Heitzman, Brenda Ingles, Karen Knepper, Becky Schwendinger, and Library Director Shirley Vonderhaar.
-Sally Brant was absent.
+The regular monthly meeting of the Board of Trustees of the James Kennedy Public Library was held on Wednesday, November 12, 2008, in the Hoffman Community Room.
+Present: Angela English, Dan Boice, Sally Brant, Joyce Bries, Dorothy Digmann, Barb Heitzman, Brenda Ingles, Becky Schwendinger, and Library Director Shirley Vonderhaar; Karen Knepper was absent.

 1. The meeting was called to order at 6:47pm by Board President Angela English.

-2. Agenda: Becky MOVED “Approval of the Agenda as posted,” which motion was seconded and CARRIED.
-Ayes: Boice, Bries, Digmann, English, Heitzman, Ingles, Knepper, Schwendinger; Nays: None; Absent: Brant.
+2. Agenda: Barb MOVED “Approval of the Agenda as posted,” which motion was seconded and CARRIED.
+Ayes: Boice, Brant, Bries, Digmann, English, Heitzman, Ingles, Schwendinger; Nays: None; Absent: Knepper.

 3. Agenda Consent Calendar: